 Step 2.
 Installing Mytop.

-After system update uses the following command to install mytop:
+After the system update, now using the following command below to install mytop:

 apt-get install mytop